Mr-Smyth/sunwhere/README.md

 * Home Page:
   * User will be requested to allow geo-location.
   * A clear spacious area with the weather for the users current location displayed, with relevant weather icon.
-  * Below the current weather will be a Introduction and explanation, with an area below this for submitting locations.
+  * Below the current weather will be a Introduction and brief explanation, with an area below this for submitting locations.

 * Results Page:
   * Reachable upon submission of the locations.
   * Containing the results from the 4 user locations and the results for the users current location.

 * Information Page:
-  * Reachable upon clicking on a result, the page will provide a map of places of interest.
+  * Reachable upon clicking on a result, the page will weather for that location for the upcoming weekend and also provide a map of places of interest.
+  * A disclaimer.

 * Common:
-  *  A Site logo at the top of the page will provide a link to this home page from subsequent pages, and will represent the only required site navigation.
+  *  A Site logo at the top of the page will provide a link to the home page from subsequent pages, and will represent the only required common site navigation.
   *  The Footer will provide copyright information only.

 ### Styling